-In Destiny 2, XP is needed for only 2 things:
+In Destiny 2, XP is only useful for 2 things:

 - Unlocking your Season Pass rewards

-- Upgrade your Seasonal Artifact to unlock Mods and bonus Power Levels
+- Upgrading your Seasonal Artifact to unlock Mods and bonus Power Levels

 The Season Pass includes two tracks: a free track (available to all) and a paid track (available to owners of the current Season).
 The Season Pass does include a lot of good things, such as weapons, armor, Exotic engrams, and more.
 Needless to say, you’ll want to grind XP to get all the rewards.

 The fastest and most efficient way to earn XP in Destiny 2 still revolves around doing bounties (which you can pick up from different vendors in the game).

 The community has complained a lot about “bounty farming” and with reason.
 But if you’re looking to efficiently get XP, you don’t really have a choice but to grab the best bounties and work on them simultaneously.

 This guide explains how XP works and provides the most efficient XP farming methods available:

 Finally, if you’re mainly interested in PVP, there’s another leveling system you should be aware of: Glory.